Loading...

 How to consume Taco Or Tostada With Chicken, Cheese, Lettuce, Tomato And Salsa without glucose spikes

-Opt for whole grain or corn tortillas instead of refined flour tortillas, as they are digested more slowly and can help in moderating blood sugar levels.
+Choose whole grain or corn tortillas instead of refined flour tortillas.
+They are digested more slowly and can help prevent rapid spikes in glucose levels.

 Increase Protein Content

-Add extra grilled chicken to your tacos or tostadas, as protein helps to slow down the digestion of carbohydrates and stabilize blood sugar levels.
+Add extra chicken to your taco or tostada.
+Increasing the protein content can help slow down digestion and stabilize blood sugar levels.

 Incorporate Healthy Fats